XpressAI/xircuits.io/docs/project-template/index.md

   placeholder="Content is unavailable or the specified section is not found."
 />

-Additionally, we also have more advanced enterprise support project templates at our [XpressAi marketplace](https://www.xpress.ai/shop?search=xircuits).
+Additionally, we offer advanced project templates with enterprise support, accessible through the [XpressAi marketplace](https://www.xpress.ai/shop?search=xircuits).